 Two new reasonably priced hotels a stone’s through from The Splendor, the Airline Inn and Hotel Elizabeth (50m away), are also ones to keep in mind.

-The booths are accessed through descending the stairs on the right.
+Evergreen has a relaxed ambiance and the booths are accessed through descending the stairs on the right.
 More booths are upstairs on the 2nd floor.

 For those companies taking meetings in rooms, normally by appointment only, it is a little squeezy in the corridors.